 Presently, we expect to reach capacity in the current landfill operations in 2034, considering all disposal and recycling rates remain the same.
 As rates often change, the actual date of closure is quite fluid.
-When the landfill closes there are some alternatives for us: (1) Find another city/town to build a landfill (no city/town is jumping at this!), (2) attempt to expand the current facility (this would be expensive and require land acquisitions and wetlands relocations), (3) ship it out of state (expensive) and (4) incinerate (we are currently prohibited from this by RI law).
-Moral of the story: We must continue to reduce, reuse, recycle and rot (compost) to the greatest extent possible.
+When the landfill closes there are some alternatives for us: (1) Find another city/town to build a landfill, (2) attempt to expand the current facility, (3) ship it out of state, and (4) find alternative technologies for waste processing.
+These options will require extensive planning and will be costly.
+To extend the life of this valuable resource, we must reduce, reuse, recycle and rot (compost) to the greatest extent possible.